Positive AGN Feedback Enhances Star Formation in Starburst Dwarf Galaxies: Results

 As shown in the left panel of Fig.~\ref{vr_metal}, the SN-driven outflow velocity at larger radii in all simulations decline less rapidly than the AGN-driven outflows in the galactic center.
 Because the AGN is a central point source, its outflows originate deep in the galactic potential well and encounter dense gas with efficient radiative cooling; consequently, AGN-driven outflows rapidly lose momentum and thermal energy and decay on small scales.
-In contrast, the SN-driven outflows are powered by distributed energy injection.
+In contrast, SN-driven outflows are powered by supernovae occurring at spatially distributed sites throughout the galactic disk, rather than from a central source.
 At larger radii, the shallower gravitational potential facilitates gas escape, and diffuse gas reduces radiative cooling losses.
 Therefore, the pressure gradients generated by hot, pressurized bubbles formed by supernovae at larger radii can more effectively drive gas outward.

 We also find that the outflow velocities in simulations with cosmological inflow (solid curves) are lower than those without cosmological inflow (dashed curves), as shown in the left panel of Fig.~\ref{vr_metal}.
 This velocity reduction does not result from suppression of AGN or SN feedback by the inflow.
 Fig.~\ref{AGN_luminosity} shows comparable AGN luminosities in the {\tt fullFB (inflow)} and {\tt fullFB} simulations, indicating that cosmological inflow has little influence on central BH accretion.
 This is further supported by Fig.~\ref{fraction}, where cosmological inflow is hindered outside the galactic disk (bottom row).
 Within a radius of 50 pc, the gas contributed by the inflow accounts for less than 15\% (middle row).
 Consequently, the cosmological inflow fails to significantly fuel the central BH and have little effect on AGN feedback.
 As shown in the left panel of Fig.~\ref{SFR_newstar}, the presence of cosmological inflow elevates the star formation rate, which in turn enhances SN feedback.
 Therefore, as shown in Fig.~\ref{faceon_inflow}, the galactic outflow is suppressed as the cosmological inflow extensively mixes with outflows escaping from the galactic disk.